-- execution on strategic priorities
+- · execution on strategic priorities

 - strategic planning and leadership

-- financial management
+- · financial management

-- stockholder/investor relations
+- · stockholder/investor relations

-- regulatory relations
+- · regulatory relations

 - talent management and organization effectiveness

-- leadership through a pandemic

 The Chief Executive Officer evaluates the performance of each of his direct reports (including each of Messrs.
-Arizumi, Mizumoto and Mesick) and makes a recommendation to the Compensation Committee on the individual payout factor for each NEO (other than himself).
+Dods, Arizumi, Mizumoto and Mesick) and makes a recommendation to the

+Compensation Committee on the individual payout factor for each NEO (other than himself).
 For the CEO, the Compensation Committee reviews the results of an individual performance assessment that solicits feedback from each director regarding the CEO's performance within the six performance categories detailed above, as well as an overall qualitative performance assessment which may cover areas outside of the six categories.

-For 2021 annual bonus payouts, each NEO's performance was assessed during the first quarter of 2022.
-The individual assessment considers the totality of the NEO's performance, rather than assigning weightings to each of the seven individual performance factor categories, and took the following into account when considering individual performance for 2021:
+For 2022 annual bonus payouts, each NEO's performance was assessed during the first quarter of 2023.
+The individual assessment considers the totality of the NEO's performance, rather than assigning weightings to each of the seven individual performance factor categories, and took the following into account when considering individual performance for 2022: